High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Conclusion

 For future research, one promising avenue is to integrate our novel conditional density estimator with other estimators that engage with high-dimensional conditional density estimates.

-We are grateful for the helpful comments and discussions provided by seminar participants at the University of Melbourne, the University of Queensland, and the University of Sydney, as well as conference attendees at the 17th International Symposium on Econometric Theory and Applications (SETA 2023), and the 31st Australia New Zealand Econometric Study Group Meeting (ANZESG 2023).
-All errors are our responsibility.
+We thank the editor, Xiaohong Chen, an associate editor, and three anonymous referees for their helpful comments, which have substantially improved the paper.
+We are grateful for the valuable feedback and discussions provided by seminar participants at the University of Melbourne, the University of Queensland, and the University of Sydney, as well as conference attendees at the 17th International Symposium on Econometric Theory and Applications (SETA 2023) and the 31st Australia New Zealand Econometric Study Group Meeting (ANZESG 2023).
+Any remaining errors are our responsibility.

+Appendix \ref{APP:introduction} provides a gentle introduction to the DC and CV procedures.
+The proofs of all the main theorems are collected in Appendices \ref{APP:A}--\ref{APP:C}, while the proofs of all technical lemmas are deferred to Appendix \ref{APP:lemmas}.
+An investigation of variable selections with unweighted $L_{1}$ penalty is presented in Appendix \ref{APP:lasso}.
+Lastly, Appendix \ref{APP:tables} contains tables for all simulation and application results.